pdphilip/elasticlens/README.md

   </p>
     <h3>
-    Search your <strong>Laravel Models</strong> with the convenience of Eloquent and the power of Elasticsearch
+    Search your <strong>Laravel models</strong> with the convenience of Eloquent and the power of Elasticsearch
   </h3>
   <p>
-ElasticLens for Laravel uses Elasticsearch to create and sync a searchable index of your Eloquent models.
+ElasticLens for Laravel uses Elasticsearch to create and sync a searchable index of your Laravel models.
   </p>
 </div>
 <div align="center">